egoist/menux/README.md

 ## Download

-Currently no available, but you can see below ⬇️⬇️
+Currently not available, but you can see below ⬇️⬇️

 ## Development